 - I like it.
 Being rigorous about chronicling the journey, he gave people something fun to read while he worked.

 - I buried my head in Microsoft Word for two weeks and came up for air today. 😹

 I presume I’ll learn a lot more as the U.S. west coast wakes up and we all go live.

 - Jhey Tompkins made Move Things with CSS

 - Kevin Cunningham made Beyond The Template: Make awesome sites with WordPress and Gatsby

 - Craig Dennis made Flexbox Answered

 - And, of course, I made Intro to XML, JSON, and YAML

 Many thanks to my new friends who kept me going during the challenge.

-Thanks to you for checking out the book, donating to these lovely charities, and letting me know all about the amazing things you build.
+Thanks to you for checking out the book and letting me know all about the amazing things you build.